oohg/doc/english/How_to_Configure_and_Use.md

 5. To learn about the available options please read Harbour's documentation.
 6. You can use `BUILD_GUI.HBP` (for GUI or mixed mode) or `BUILD_CON.HBP` (for console mode) if you need a template for you app.
 7. You can add the file OOHG.HBC (located at C:\OOHG folder) to your .hbp file or to the command line to set the needed parameters for building you app with OOHG libraries.
-8. If your app needs a resource file, you can add **one** at the section `# Source` of the .hbp file or at the command line.
+8. If your app needs a resource file, you can add **one (and only one)** at the section `# Source` of the .hbp file or at the command line.
-9. To include an aditional resource file, you must add at the end of the first .rc file:
+9. To include an aditional resource file, you must add, at the end of the first .rc file:
 ```
 #include "another.rc"
 ```